zisra/atlantica/README.md

 > The following functions should be in an async context

 The package returns a function by default.
-You can use this to initialize a request, and you can specify none, two, or two options.
+You can use this to initialize a request, and you can specify none, one, or two options

 ```js
 import atlantica from 'atlanica';